Official websites use .mil

 Throughout the Air Force’s history it has played an integral role in Humanitarian missions around the world.
 The museum’s latest permanent exhibit highlights five Humanitarian operations with Air Delivery, Goodwill Missions, Relief & Rescue, Global Firefighting and Critical Care.

-75th Anniversary of the Department of the Air Force - New Special Exhibit Opens April 29
+75th Anniversary of the Department of the Air Force - New Special Exhibit Now Open!

-Innovate, Accelerate, Thrive: Celebrating the US Department of the Air Force at 75 conveys how the US Department of the Air Force has impacted the world not only through the defense of the United States, but also through technological and social progress that impacted people around the world.
+Innovate, Accelerate, Thrive: Celebrating the U.S. Department of the Air Force at 75 conveys how the U.S. Department of the Air Force has impacted the world not only through the defense of the United States, but also through technological and social progress that impacted people around the world.
 Through the use of six videos and 30 photos, visitors will learn about the Air Force’s involvement in developing technologies like the oxygen mask, LASERs, and the Global Positioning System (GPS).
 Topics related to social progress include gay rights advocacy, equal opportunity employment, and women in leadership.
-The exhibit will be open in the museum’s Cold War Art Gallery through September 2022.
+This exhibit is open in the museum’s Cold War Art Gallery through September 2022.

 New Aircraft Arrival: KC-135

-The museum will host the American Veterans Traveling Tribute (AVTT) Traveling Wall, an 80% replica of the Vietnam Wall bearing the names of more than 58,000 service members killed in Vietnam.
-As a backdrop for this memorial, the museum will host aerial events, a flyover and more.
+The museum will host the American Veterans Traveling Tribute (AVTT) Vietnam Memorial Aug.
+18-21.
+This 80% replica of the Vietnam Wall bears the names of more than 58,000 service members killed in Southeast Asia.
+As a backdrop for this memorial exhibit the museum will host a B-52 Fly-Over, Flight One Pop-Up Concerts, historical displays, veteran presentations and more.

 A-1H – Combat Search and Rescue (CSAR) Skyraider

 The museum is excited to debut the Mercury Atlas 9 (MA-9, designated also Faith 7), the fourth and final manned orbital flight of the Mercury program.
-This is tentatively scheduled to go on display in June 2022.
+This is tentatively scheduled to go on display in the Missile Gallery later this year.